furmanlukasz/MatrixAutoEncoder/doc/abstract.md

    \mathbf{z}^{(i)} = \text{UMAP}\left( \mathbf{h}_{\text{mean}}^{(i)} \right), \quad \mathbf{z}^{(i)} \in \mathbb{R}^3.
    \]

-This visualization allows for the inspection of clusters corresponding to different cognitive states, providing insights into underlying neural dynamics without relying on the autoencoder for final classification decisions.
+This visualization allows for the inspection of clusters potentially corresponding to different cognitive states, providing insights into underlying neural dynamics without relying on the autoencoder for final classification decisions.

 ---

 ## **3. Results**

-*Placeholder for presentation of findings, including UMAP visualizations of the latent space, differences in angular distance matrices among groups, and interpretation of temporal patterns.*
+*Placeholder for presentation of findings, including UMAP visualizations of the latent space, differences in angular distance matrices among groups, and interpretation of temporal patterns.* - left blank intentionally

 ---